lothar243/its280/W04Ch4-RAM.md

 * Dynamic random access memory (DRAM).
 Capacitors serve as storage, but needs to be periodically refreshed
 * Note: static RAM (SRAM) is typically used for cache memory in the CPU.
 Needs constant flow of power

+## Units of information

+A quick note: b is used to represent bits, B is used for bytes, so 1Gbps is 1 gigibit per second, 1 GBps would be 8 times as fast

+How much memory can be addressed by 10 bits?
+20 bits?
+30 bits?

+1024 is approximately 1000, so this was traditionally called a kilobyte

+* This doesn't agree with the metric system, which is base 10

+* 1km = 1000m exactly

+Enter kibibytes (KiB), mebibytes (MiB), gibibytes (GiB)

+* 1 KiB = 1.024 KB = 2^10 bytes
+* 1 MiB = 2^20 bytes
+* etc

+Convert 1 TiB to TB

+Convert 1 TB to TiB

 ## Memory Controller

 * Traditionally located in the northbridge